 These claims anoint Soros the puppet master of a grand far-left conspiracy.
 Conspiracies circulate about how Soros survived the Holocaust, painting him as a Nazi collaborator who as a child aided Nazis in looting valuables from the dead bodies of Jews.
 Other theories have him enlisting in the SS.
 A 2016 tweet by the user @toombstone, for example, spread an image of a young man, allegedly Soros, in an SS uniform.
 A Google image search of the photo reveals the individual to be Oskar Groening, a Nazi guard at Auschwitz known as “the book-keeper of Auschwitz.”

 Hundreds of years ago, European peasantry accused Jews of spreading the plague by poisoning the wells of Europe.
 As the world struggled to address the COVID-19 pandemic in 2020, Jews once again became a target of conspiracies.
 In the early days of the outbreak in the United States, an Orthodox Jewish attorney became Patient Zero in New York state, making the New York Jewish community among the first to contract and spread the virus.
 Within the white supremacist sphere, accusations swirled that Jews were either directly responsible for the transmission of the virus or were holding back a cure to maximize profits.
 In one case in New York City, a couple attacked a group of Hasidic men, tried to rip off their facemasks, and shouted, “You’re the reason why we’re getting sick!”
 According to another conspiracy theory, a Soros-owned company created the coronavirus in a lab.
 In January 2022, antisemitic flyers blaming Jews for the coronavirus were distributed to homes in California and Florida.
 The flyer—erroneously—identified top officials at the Centers for Disease Control and Prevention (CDC) and other high-profile medical professionals as Jews and labeled COVID-19 part of the “Jewish agenda.”
-An antisemitic group called the Goyim Defense League (GDL) has offered financial incentives to distribute similar propaganda.
+An antisemitic group called the Goyim Defense League (GDL) offered financial incentives to distribute similar propaganda.
 In December 2020, analogous flyers were left at homes in California, Texas, North Carolina, Idaho, Vermont, Alabama, Illinois, and Florida.
 First emerging in 2018, the GDL was reportedly responsible for at least 74 antisemitic propaganda incidents in the United States in 2021.

 The accusations all come from the same place: the notion that Jews wield outsized political influence and the ability to manipulate government policies.
 Resentment toward the Jewish emancipation of the nineteenth century and their emerging prosperity, as well as the migration of Russians into Europe, fed the spread of the fictitious Protocols throughout Europe in the last century.
 And while the Protocols itself may be relegated to the corners of far-right websites, antisemites have adapted the essence of its message for the modern era.